Skip to contents

 library(ggplot2)

-This vignette reproduces typical-value concentration–time profiles for the two commercial regimens (140 mg SC Q2W and 420 mg SC QM), documents the parameter provenance in a source-trace table, and validates the simulated NCA (PKNCA) steady-state exposures against the published mean Cmax values.
+This vignette reproduces the typical-value concentration-time profiles for the two commercial regimens (140 mg SC Q2W and 420 mg SC QM), documents the parameter provenance in a source-trace table, validates the simulated NCA (PKNCA) steady-state exposures against the published mean Cmax values, and replicates the paper’s predicted maximal LDL-C reduction for the two commercial regimens at the reference patient.

 Model and source